mneary1/CMSC341/README.md

-CMSC345
+CMSC341
 =======

-Contains projects from my Data Structures Course in the Fall of 2013.
+Contains projects from my Data Structures course in the Fall of 2013.
 All projects are written in Java.